 The connection between the host model and the physics schemes through the CCPP-Framework is realized with caps on both sides as illustrated in Figure 1.1.
-The CCPP prebuild script discussed in Chapter 3 generates the caps that connect the physics schemes to the CCPP-Framework.
-This chapter describes the suite and group caps, while the host model caps are described in Chapter 6.
-These caps autogenerated by ccpp_prebuild.py reside in the directory defined by the CAPS_DIR variable (see example in Listing 8.1).
+The CCPP prebuild script discussed in Chapter 3 generates the caps that connect the physics schemes to the CCPP-Framework, and a large fraction of code that can be included in the host model cap.
+The host model cap connects the framework (Physics Driver) to the host model and must be created manually incorporating the autogenerated code.
+This chapter describes the physics caps, while the host model caps are described in Chapter 6.
+Note that the dynamic build, which can be used with the SCM and with the UFS Atmosphere, produces individual physics scheme caps, while the static build (for UFS Atmosphere only) produces group and suite caps.
+The physics caps autogenerated by ccpp_prebuild.py reside in the directory defined by the CAPS_DIR variable (see example in Listing 8.1).

-5.1 Overview
+5.1 Dynamic Build Caps